 Any time that you have a major life event, such as getting married, having a baby, or getting divorced, you should adjust your withholdings.
 That's because these events will likely affect the number of withholdings you claim.
 Generally, you'll claim more if you get married or have a baby, less if you get divorced.

 As soon as you realize a major life event is going to take place, you can make the adjustments, as long as the event is going to happen in the same tax year.

 If you have a major life event, you can change your withholdings at any time and aren't restricted by the usual withholding rules.

 How to Adjust Your Withholding

 Some companies allow you to make the adjustments online, but smaller companies may have you fill out the form in person.
-Although you can follow the suggested guidelines on the form, you may want to use the IRS calculator or talk to your accountant.
+Although you can follow the suggested guidelines on the form, you may want to double-check your work with the IRS Tax Withholding Calculator or talk to your accountant.

 How to Determine the Correct Withholding

 Additionally, you can go back through the year to make sure you are still on track.
-Generally, it is a good idea to check when you file your taxes and again in August or September or anytime you get a raise.
+Generally, it is a good idea to check when you file your taxes and again in August or September or anytime you experience a major life or work event.

 Updated by Rachel Morgan Cautero.